bdbookout/TigerGrantAnalysisTool/README.md

 NewStartupScript.R: This script reads data from .csv files, cleans it, and outputs .RData files for the app.

-.csv files:  raw data files used in the analysis
+.csv files:  raw data files and interim output of the NewStartupScript that cleans and shapes the data for analysis.

 RData files:   Output from the startup script.
-These are datatables that are read by app.r.
+These are the datatables that are read by app.r.